wontonee/Bagisto-Stripe-Payment-Gateway/README.md

 ]
 ```

-3. Navigate to the `admin panel -> Configure/Payment Methods`, where Stripe will be visible at the end of the payment method list.
+5. Navigate to the `admin panel -> Configure/Payment Methods`, where Stripe will be visible at the end of the payment method list.

+6. **Configure License**: In the Stripe payment method settings, enter your license key obtained from step 1.

-4. Now open `app\Http\Middleware\VerifyCsrfToken.php` and add this route to the exception list.
+7. Now open `app\Http\Middleware\VerifyCsrfToken.php` and add this route to the exception list.
 ```sh
 protected $except = [
     '/stripe-success',